 - Gather the class and use slide seven of PowerPoint One to play a virtual game together.
 Discuss the best circle to locate each dice numbers and why that circle is best.
 Try to bring out the teaching points above.

 - Begin the session with deriving the “multiplied by six” and “multiplied by seven” facts from the “multiplied by five” facts.
-The pattern involve the distributive property of whole numbers under multiplication.
+The pattern involves the distributive property of whole numbers under multiplication.

 Use this example first: